 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

-If you were born in the noughties, chances are you have Hollister in your wardrobe right now!
-Considered one of the top 5 clothing brands for teens, this Abercrombie & Fitch subsidiary was launched in the year 2000 in the US and has been pumping out trend-led styles ever since.
-For those of us born before the turn of the century, wading through Hollister’s website presents a confusing array of band tees, flared jeans, and pleated skirts we could’ve sworn went out of fashion a decade or two ago.
-Y2K resurgence, we see you!
+If you were born in the noughties, chances are you have Hollister in your wardrobe right now.
+Considered one of the top five clothing brands for teens, this Abercrombie & Fitch subsidiary was launched in the year 2000 in the US and has been pumping out trend-led styles ever since.
+Wading through Hollister’s website presents a throwback array of band tees, flared jeans, and pleated skirts we could’ve sworn went out of fashion a decade or two ago.
+Y2K resurgence, we see you.

-Off the bat, Hollister’s environment rating is ‘Not Good Enough’, despite its claims of planetary care.
-It currently uses few eco-friendly materials, and there is no evidence that it has taken meaningful action to reduce or eliminate hazardous chemicals or implement water reduction initiatives—you know, some of the most crucial steps towards caring for the Earth.
+Off the bat, Hollister’s environment rating is “Not Good Enough”.
+Despite its claims of planetary care on its website, where it states it is doing its part for the planet, it currently uses few lower-impact materials, and there is no evidence that it has taken meaningful action to reduce or eliminate hazardous chemicals or taking steps to protect biodiversity—you know, some of the most crucial steps towards caring for the Earth.

 Note that Good On You ratings consider 100s of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information, see our How We Rate page and our FAQs.

-Tackling ethical fashion as a teen is tough!
-But before you get too disheartened, check out these sustainable alternatives to Hollister below.
+Tackling responsible fashion as a teen is tough.
+But before you get too disheartened, check out these more sustainable alternatives to Hollister below.
 You might just find something that ticks all your boxes.